DataDog/datadog-agent/docs/agent/secrets.md

 **This feature is in beta and its options or behavior might break between minor or bugfix releases of the Agent.**

-Starting with version `6.3.0` on Linux and `6.11` on Windows, the agent is able to leverage the `secrets` package in order to call a user-provided executable to handle retrieval or decryption of secrets, which are then loaded in memory by the agent.
+Starting with version `6.3.0` on Linux and `6.11` on Windows, the Agent is able to leverage the `secrets` package in order to call a user-provided executable to handle retrieval or decryption of secrets, which are then loaded in memory by the Agent.
 This feature allows users to no longer store passwords and other secrets in plain text in configuration files.
 Users have the flexibility to design their executable according to their preferred key management service, authentication method, and continuous integration workflow.